GMOD/jbrowse-components/website/docs/user_guides/basic_usage.md

 The zoom buttons and the slider bar found in the header of the linear genome view can be used to zoom in and out on the view

-You can also hold the `Ctrl` key and use your mousewheel or trackpad to scroll to zoom in and out.
+You can also

+- hold the `Ctrl` key and use your mousewheel or trackpad to scroll to zoom in and out of the linear genome view
+- hold the `Shift` key and click and drag the linear genome view to create a "rubberband" selection
+- hold the `Shift` key without click and drag to just reveal a red vertical guide bar on the linear genome view

 #### Re-ordering tracks